laminlabs/lamin-blog/docs/spatialdata.md

 schema.describe()
 ```

-The output reveals the expected components of the `SpatialData` object, where validation rules are expressed as features and their corresponding data types, similar to the popular validation frameworks `pandera` and `pydantic`:
+The output reveals the expected components of the `SpatialData` object, where validation rules are expressed as features and their corresponding data types, based on the `pandera` validation library:

 <div style="text-align: center">
 <img width="600" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/KUNmrvM5R1kEOqv60000.png">
 </div>

-The schema validates metadata against ontology-backed registries — ensuring gene IDs, cell types, diseases, and assays are standardized before a dataset gets ingested.
+Beyond standard validation through `pandera`, the schema validates metadata against ontology-backed registries — ensuring gene IDs, cell types, diseases, and assays are standardized before a dataset gets ingested.
 The ingestion then looks like this:

 ```python
 artifact = ln.Artifact.from_spatialdata(